ducktec/pydtnsim/CONTRIBUTING.md

 Please document your functions and objects!
 This project uses [Google style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

 ## Pylint
-In order to keep the code quality level at tha highest possible level, the linting tool `pylint` should be used to validate the code.
-[Pylint](https://www.pylint.org/) not only checks for programming errors and ambiguities, but also for documentation errors (docstrings, inconsistencies of parameter description) and code complexity.
+In order to keep the code quality level at a high level, the linting tool `pylint` should be used to validate the code. [`pylint`](https://www.pylint.org/) not only checks for programming errors and ambiguities, but also for documentation errors (docstrings, inconsistencies of parameter description) and code complexity.

 ## Pydocstring
 While overlapping in some parts with `pylint`, [`pydocstyle`](http://www.pydocstyle.org/en/2.1.1/) should be used to evaluate the written *docstrings*.
 In particular, the imperative mood of the summaries and correct formating is enforced when using this tool.

 ## Continuous ~~Integration~~ (Testing)
-As so often in the Gitlab context[^1], the erroneously called **Continuous Integration** functionality is actually used for **Continuous Testing/Building** in the scope of this project.
+Travis CI is used to run various testing measures to ensure the soundness of. the library.

 The CI instance performs the following tests:
 - Run `pylint` and `pydocstyle` and check for issues